samriddhashaikh/YOLO/README.md

 ```

 ## Note:
-Steps 1, 2, 3, 5, 6 are to be run either from a Laptop or from a Raspberry-Pi board.
+Steps 1, 2, 3, 5, 6 are to be run either on a Laptop or a Raspberry-Pi board.

 Step 1, 2, 3 are required to setup the environment and do the installations.

-Step 4, 5 are required to run the application.
+Step 5, 6 are required to run the application.

 Step 4 is to be run on a Google Colab (or similar environment having a GPU access).

 ---

 ---